sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-execute-workflow-json.rst

 Submit the Pyspark Job to Databricks cluster by passing the required workflow JSON path.

-.. note::  Make sure to verify that the workflow JSON path in DBFS is accessible and above Notebook is attached to Databricks Cluster with required Fire Insights library.
+.. note::  Make sure to verify that the workflow JSON path in DBFS is accessible and above Notebook is attached to Databricks Cluster with required Sparkflows library.